roywangtw/roywangtw.github.io/about.md

 Thanks for taking the time to read my work!

-Please feel free to [drop me a line](mailto:chuehchenw@gmail.com).
-Feedbacks are welcomed.
+I'd love to hear your feedbacks, so please [drop me a line](mailto:chuehchenw@gmail.com).